sminnee/salad/README.md

 Now, test salad itself:

     $ ./bin/salad firefox http://localhost/salad tests/*.feature
+    $ ./bin/salad chrome http://localhost/salad tests/*.feature

 #### NORMAL INSTALL
-If you have Leopard or Snow Leopard, then you should have Ruby all set up.
+If you have OS X Leopard or newer, then you should have Ruby all set up.
 Open Terminal and run this command:

     $ gem install salad safariwatir rb-appscript